 K2 has been found to improved dental health via the salivary glands which excrete it.
 In fact, the salivary glands have the second-highest concentration of K2, second only to the pancreas.
 Vitamin K2 has been shown to stimulate the growth and remineralization of dentin with calcium & phosphorus (35, 36).

 Working with two of the other fat-soluble vitamins A and D3, K2 is a key player in maintaining dental health (37).

 Cancer risk reduction

 While very preliminary, vitamin K2 has shown some promise when it comes to reducing the risk of certain cancers.
-One study found that K2 was able to reduce the risk of liver cancer recurrence post liver surgery (38).
+One study found that K2 was able to reduce the risk of liver cancer recurrence post-liver surgery (38).

-One observational study found those with higher intakes of K2 had lower risk of advanced prostate cancer – K1 had no effect (40).
+One observational study found those with higher intakes of K2 had a lower risk of advanced prostate cancer – K1 had no effect (40).

 Controlling vascular calcification is important for those with chronic kidney disease (CKD).
 Calcification is very common for a variety of reasons beyond the scope of this post (altered vitamin D, calcium & phosphate metabolism), coumadin use, and a renal diet that is restrictive in phosphate which is found in many K2-rich foods.